PROFESSIONAL DEVELOPMENT, Education and training

 Keynote speaker: Julian Elliott - Lead for Evidence Systems at Cochrane, Senior Research Fellow at Cochrane Australia and an HIV physician in the Department of Infectious Diseases, Alfred Hospital and Monash University.
 "Living Evidence: partnerships and technology for up to date, reliable evidence".

-The program can be seen here.
+The program, with links to many presentations from the day, can be seen here.

 Become a Health Specialisation Certified Professional.

 HLA aims to help health library staff to identify courses and learning programs that will contribute to their professional development, and if desired to gain recognition as a Certified Professional (Health).
+The Health Specialisation Skills Audit will help you identify gaps in your knowledge and provide guidance for choosing your most appropriate continuing professional development activities.
+The Competencies Review project was undertaken in 2018 by Ann Ritchie, and reported at the RAILS Conference (Melbourne, 28th November, 2018)

 The Competency Mapping work has produced a list of approximately 110 health-related courses, events and programs offered in 2019 that are relevant to health librarians and technicians in Australia.
 The courses are also mapped to HLA's eight competency areas.